tediousjs/node-mssql/README.md

 <a name="transaction" />
 ## Transactions

 **Important:** always use `Transaction` class to create transactions - it ensures that all your requests are executed on one connection.
 Once you call `begin`, a single connection is aquired from the connection pool and all subsequent requests (initialized with the `Transaction` object) are executed exclusively on this connection.
+Transaction also contains queue to make sure your requests are executed in series.
 After you call `commit` or `rollback`, connection is then released back to the connection pool.

 ```javascript
 var transaction = new sql.Transaction(/* [connection] */);